yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 epicboy [flipped the positions of `Limit Speed Percent` and `Framerate Cap`](https://github.com/yuzu-emu/yuzu/pull/6839) in the configuration window.
 Tidying the user interface never hurts.

-Tired of having to wait over 3 minutes for each change done to the texture cache section of the code, [yzct12345](https://github.com/yzct12345)
+Are there any developers tired of having to wait over 3 minutes to compile each change done to the texture cache section of the code?
+Well, [yzct12345](https://github.com/yzct12345)
-[split out the definitions](https://github.com/yuzu-emu/yuzu/pull/6820), reducing the build time to 30 seconds.
+[split out the definitions](https://github.com/yuzu-emu/yuzu/pull/6820), reducing the build time to only 30 seconds.

 yzct12345 also found a [deadlock](https://en.wikipedia.org/wiki/Deadlock) in our `Single-Producer, Single Consumer queue`, [and submitted a fix](https://github.com/yuzu-emu/yuzu/pull/6868) to address this problem.